Natalie Mladenov

 Student Research Opportunities:

-• The WIRLab provides both funded and volunteer opportunities for graduate (JDP, MS thesis, and MS project) and undergraduate students.
+• The WIRLab provides both funded and volunteer opportunities for graduate (Joint Doctoral Program, MS thesis, and MS project) and undergraduate students.

 • There are a range of scholarships available at the undergraduate and graduate levels.
 Visit SDSU's STEM website to find out more about these opportunities.
 Definitely consider applying!